GrinonBarrett/Taksidos/Core Rules/Creatures/Skritterfalk.md

 **Fleet Foot**: During the first round of an encounter, the skritterfalkh may use its action to perform a move.

-**Swift Step**: If the skritter fallh would gain exhaustion for sprinting because it ran, it may choose simply not to.
+**Swift Step**: If the skritterfalkh would gain exhaustion for sprinting because it ran, it may choose simply not to.
 It must complete a rest before doing so again.